alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mlioniccond-mar23.md

 ### Question

-* Does this representationa uniquely define a crystal material?
+* Does this representation uniquely define a crystal material?

 ---